FRAQTIV/xtraqtiv/README.md

 Extraqtiv is a powerful tool that integrates with Evernote to provide advanced data extraction capabilities.
 Built with SwiftUI for macOS, it offers a seamless experience for managing and processing your Evernote content.

 ## Project Structure
-- `ExtraqtivApp`: SwiftUI-based macOS application (UI/UX)
+- `xtraqtivApp`: SwiftUI-based macOS application (UI/UX)
-- `ExtraqtivCore`: Core business logic and Evernote integration
+- `xtraqtivCore`: Core business logic and Evernote integration
 - `Documentation`: User guides and project documents
 - `Scripts`: Development, build, and CI/CD scripts